luavela/luavela/docs/public/style-templates.rst

 .. code-block:: cmake

     # Purpose of the file.
-    # Copyright (C) 2015-2019 IPONWEB Ltd. See Copyright Notice in COPYRIGHT
+    # Copyright (C) 2020-2021 LuaVela Authors.
+See Copyright Notice in COPYRIGHT

 Tools
 """""